Discrete Structures

 Welcome to Discrete Structures!
-Our texts will be my notes, together with other material available online.
+Our text will be my notes, together with other material available online.

 Click here for printer/mobile device-friendly version

-1/11: These exercises are due on 1/12.
+1/8: These exercises are due on 1/9.
 (Yes, they are due tomorrow at the beginning of class, before I take questions over the assignment.
 Have them ready to turn in when you enter the classroom!)
-(Never start on an assignment that isn't FINALIZED.
-I may change it!)
 FINALIZED

-* DO THIS BEFORE OUR NEXT CLASS: Read Chapter 0 in the text.
+* DO THIS BEFORE OUR NEXT CLASS: Read Chapter 0 in the text (the syllabus).
 This is an important part of your assignment.
 Highlight items that you believe could be useful in the future.
 You are responsible for knowing the information contained in Chapter 0.

 * Check the blog for new entries.
 Even if I fail to put this in your assignment, it would be a good idea to check the blog at least every other day.
 As I read your homework or think about how class went, I will post insights and hints in the blog.